 “The gospel doesn’t open up until the sinner takes full responsibility for his sin; that is where the gospel begins.”

 Note also that MacArthur never qualifies which of these broken sinners can come to God for deliverance from sin and death and hell.
 He never mentions that given his soteriology only the elect have been predestined to this deliverance.
 All others cannot and will not be saved.
 MacArthur says, “The conversion of sinners depends on their recognition that they are not victims of someone else and they are not victims of an indifferent or hostile God.”
 But MacArthur’s doctrines of predestination and reprobation cannot assure the sinner that they are not “victims of an indifferent and hostile God.”
 That is precisely what the non-elect are.
-The non-elect or reprobate are the negative corollary of unconditional election.
+The non-elect or reprobate are the negative corollary of the unconditionally elect.
 They were created specifically for sin, death and hell.
 They cannot be saved.
 God has not willed that they be saved.
 They certainly are the “victims of an indifferent and hostile God.”

 So I wonder what “gospel” MacArthur is referring to when he says, “The gospel doesn’t open up until the sinner takes full responsibility for his sin; that is where the gospel begins.”
-So what is the content of the message MacArthur referring to when he speaks of “the gospel?”
+So what is the content of the message MacArthur is referring to when he speaks of “the gospel?”
 Is it a message consistent with his own soteriology?
 He states,

 “So I’m not arguing that people aren’t victims; they are, we all are to one degree or another, because it’s a fallen world.
 And I’m not arguing that we don’t have a responsibility to be kind, we do; and to give mercy and justice and love and compassion, even sacrificially, doing good to all men.
 What I’m saying is that while we show sympathy – and even God shows a measure of sympathy – don’t think for a moment that that is going to be transferred over to how God deals with a sinner who doesn’t repent and come to Him for forgiveness.
 Our message to the sinner is, “I want to do what I can to relieve your suffering, if that’s possible; but I’m much more concerned about the eternal suffering that is awaiting you.
 And God will not be merciful to you unless you have come to Him to receive forgiveness of sins.
 That only happens through the gospel through the Lord Jesus Christ.”